jscaldwell55/redteam_datacopy_ext/README.md

 Remote Configuration

-**Hosting:** Config is a raw JSON string in a single cell of a Google Sheet, published as CSV.
+Hosting: Config is a raw JSON string in a single cell of a Google Sheet, published as CSV. <br>
-**Fetching:** Background script fetches the config to avoid CORS issues.
+Fetching: Background script fetches the config to avoid CORS issues. <br>
-**Parsing:** Handles CSV de-quoting, parses JSON, caches in memory.
+Parsing: Handles CSV de-quoting, parses JSON, caches in memory.

 Platform Detection